-- When rosehips are ripe, they should be soft, tender and sweet if you nibble around the sides.
+- When rose hips are ripe, they should be soft, tender and sweet if you nibble around the sides.
 They shouldn’t be hard.
-They can also be hard to work with but if you freeze them they’re actually much easier to work with.
+They can also be hard to work with but if you freeze them they’re actually much easier to use.

 - Eating raw elderberries is a bad idea – you’ll end up feeling quite ill.

 - Kefir is basically sugar water that’s fermented whereas Kombucha is sweetened tea that’s fermented.

 - Some pork isn’t too easy to digest, so that’s why sauerkraut goes so well with it – the fermented food aids digestion.

 - Making homemade sausages or salami?
 You can buy the casings from a company called the Irish Casing Company!